telefonicaid/iotagent-node-lib/doc/northboundinteractions.md

 * Another attribute will be used as the *result attribute*.
 This attribute will be updated from the IoTAgent, and its value stored in the Context Broker.
 This attribute will contain the result of the command (this result can be information in case the command was a "information retrieval" command or the result of an action if it was an "actuator command").
-Typically, the name of this attribute will be the same of the input attribute, with an additional sufix ("_info").
+Typically, the name of this attribute will be the same of the input attribute, with an additional sufix (`_info`).

 * Another attribute with the same characteristics as the later will be used to indicate whether the command has ended successfully or whether an error has been reported.